Dynamics365/dynamics365.github.io/_posts/2016-12-27-CRUD-Items,-products,-products-master-dimension,-variants-using-AIF-in-Dynamics-AX-2012-R3.md

 ![](https://dynamics365.github.io/assets/CRUD-Items,-products,-products-master-dimension,-variants-using-AIF-in-Dynamics-AX-2012-R3-02.png)

-Thannk you for reading and feel free to give me a question.
+Thank you for reading and feel free to give me a question.